 PFAS diffusion coefficients will be measured as a function of water temperature and solution chemistry.
 Appropriate DGT components will be identified, including the DGT housing, diffusive gel layer type, and membrane filter type.
 Dual binding layers will be configured to minimize competitive sorption effects in the uptake of long- and short-chain PFAS and must have abundant PFAS sorption capacity and rapid uptake kinetics.
 The diffusive gel layer must be of appropriate thickness to facilitate linear increases in PFAS uptake over several days that can be used to calculate aqueous phase TWA-PFAS concentrations.

 The final deliverable of this research project is a validated DGT-PSD that can be deployed by end-users at DoD sites to accurately quantify TWA-concentrations of short- and long-chain PFAS.
-Expected benefits to the DoD include reduced labor associated with site profiling, reduced analytical lab costs, and increased precision and accuracy of the extent of PFAS contamination.
+Expected benefits to the DoD include reduced labor associated with site profiling, reduced analytical lab costs, and increased precision and accuracy of the extent of PFAS impact.
 Expected benefits to the scientific community include an increased understanding of PFAS diffusion in aqueous systems and competitive sorption effects among long- and short-chain PFAS on engineered materials.
 Such fundamental knowledge could be applied broadly to advance PFAS treatment protocols at DoD sites and in drinking water filtration applications.
+(Anticipated Project Completion - 2024).